Yonagi04/Ocean/src/main/resources/config/README.md

   - `upstreams`: A list of upstream backend servers.
     - `url`: The URL of the upstream server.
     - `weight`: The weight of the upstream server for load balancing, between 0 and 1.
+    - `canaryUpstreams`: A list of canary upstream backend servers for canary deployments.
+    - `canaryPercent`: The percentage of traffic to route to canary upstreams (0-100).
 - `addHeaders`: A map of additional headers to add to requests forwarded to the backend.

 If you set `healthChechMode` to **ACTIVE_CHECK** or **PASSIVE_CHECK**, Ocean will set up a simple client to periodically check the health status of each upstream server.